suncoast-devs/handbook/lessons/full-stack-build-an-app/30-user-profile-edit.md

 who has access can change the password without confirmation.
 We also allow the email address to change without any confirmation.

-Both of these should have checks in place to make sure someone doesn't hijack our accounts.
+Both of these should have logic in place to make sure someone doesn't hijack our accounts.

 <GithubCommitViewer repo="suncoast-devs/TacoTuesday" commit="d9668d7e37121a4f9cfcd5095257cc794c1b75c5" />